ibm-cloud-docs/power-iaas/pricing.md

 You can deploy the following types of SAP workloads as virtual machines:

 * **SAP NetWeaver**: For SAP NetWeaver for Linux, the charges for hardware, processors, and memory are like other types of Linux deployments.
 However, the SAP NetWeaver for Linux requires a different type of operating system and license to be deployed.
-So, the charges for these types of deployments are not same as that of Red Hat Enterprise Linux for SAP (non-SAP OS).
+So, the charges for these types of deployments are not the same as that of Red Hat Enterprise Linux for SAP (non-SAP OS).
 SAP NetWeaver can be deployed on S1022, E1080, S922, and E980 systems.

-* **SAP HANA**: For SAP HANA, there are distinct processor and memory billing parts.
+* **SAP HANA**: For SAP HANA, the billing parts for processor and memory are distinct.
 The charges on these distinct parts appear on the monthly invoices.
 The following types of systems, processors, and memory are supported for SAP HANA:
     - System types: S1022 (for workloads less than 2 TB of RAM), E1080 (for workloads more than 2 TB of RAM), or E980.
     - Virtual processor core type: dedicated
     - Memory types: scale-out or scale-up